livingdocsIO/documentation/content/reference-docs/cli/_index.md

 ## Documentation

-The CLI is used to modify setting in a live Livingdocs project, without the need to touch its code.
+The `livingdocs-cli` is used to update a Livingdocs Project Config.

 It's the only way of changing project config and components if you are using the [Livingdocs Service](https://edit.livingdocs.io/).